 - After the Privacy Officer's review, if there are no concerns, the documentation of cooperation content will be sent to the appropriate vice president for review.
 If approved, the vice president will sign the letter.
-The Privacy Officer will send the signed letter of cooperation to ACIRB@allencollege.edu.
+The Privacy Officer will send the signed letter of cooperation to the PI and ACIRB@allencollege.edu.

 Obtaining Approval for Project-Related Forms and Educational Materials

-Finally, it should be noted that the approval for branding and use of forms/materials is a separate process and may take some time to complete, so investigators should plan for this approval process in their project proposal timeline.
+Note that approval of branding and use of forms/materials is a separate process and may take some time to complete, so investigators should plan for this approval process in their project proposal timeline.

 For student projects, any forms and/or educational materials that will be used during the project will be considered temporary and will not require approval through the usual UnityPoint Health Forms Committee process.
 The forms will be scanned and kept in the electronic medical record in a location identified by the Privacy Officer.
-In the event that a decision is made to permanently adopt a practice change started with a student project, department personnel will be responsible for getting materials approved for permanent use.
+If a decision is made to permanently adopt a practice change started with a student project, department personnel will be responsible for getting materials approved for permanent use.